 The project has inspired an international movement to weave 1,000,000 stars as a way to shed light and keep the conversation on ending all forms of violence in our communities alive.

 SMPCP partner agencies, through lead agency Bayside Council, engaged with professionals, local community groups and residents to participate in the project by aiming to weave 10,000 stars.
-These passionate people created in excess of 13, 000 stars before the official celebration event on November 25, International Day for the Elimination of Violence Against Women.
-On completion of the exhibition at at Bayside Council’s ARTrium space, all woven stars will be sent to join others from all over the world at an exhibition at the 2018 Commonwealth Games in Queensland.
+These passionate people created in excess of 13, 000 stars before the official celebration event on November 25, 2016 - International Day for the Elimination of Violence Against Women.
+On completion of the exhibition at at Bayside Council’s ARTrium space, all woven stars were sent to join others from all over the world to be displayed at an exhibition at the 2018 Commonwealth Games in Queensland.